Hydro Power

-As Australia’s largest renewable energy resource, hydropower dominates the clean energy space and is gearing up to take swings at the coal industry.
+As Australia’s largest renewable energy resource, hydropower is a driving force in the clean energy space.
 But what do you know about hydropower?
-It’s more than just running water and picturesque dams we’ve investigated at Canstar Blue.
-From here, you’ll uncover how hydroelectric energy works, to what the oldest hydropower station in Australia is (spoiler: it dates back further than you think).
-We’ve even compiled a list of hydropower plants across the country and popped them on a map for you!
+It’s more than just running water and picturesque dams.
+We’ll uncover everything from how hydroelectric energy works to what the oldest hydropower station in Australia is (spoiler: it dates back further than you think).

 How does hydropower work?

-Hydropower works through pressure – namely using the force of water to spin a turbine that generates electricity.
-Water is released from a dam, which upon impact spins a turbine at the base of the infrastructure that is connected to a generator.
-The generator then works to convert the mechanical energy into electrical energy that can be shifted into the grid system.
+Hydropower works through pressure — namely using the force of water to spin a turbine that generates electricity.
+Water is released from a hydroelectric dam, which upon impact spins a turbine at the base of the infrastructure that is connected to a generator.
+The generator then converts the mechanical energy into electrical energy that can be shifted into the grid system.

 The amount of electricity produced by this process depends on factors such as the amount of flowing water released, and the height from which it falls.
-A benefit of most hydropower plants is that energy generation can be controlled, where hydropower plants can be put to use during peak times to make up for any shortages in traditional coal-fired electricity generation.
+A benefit of most hydropower plants is that energy generation can be controlled using pumped storage — hydropower plants can be put to use during peak times to make up for any shortages in traditional coal-fired electricity generation.

 Hydropower in Australia

-• 7.5% of the total electricity generation in Australia
+• 7.1% of the total electricity generation in Australia.

-According to research from the Clean Energy Council, Hydropower made up more than a third of Australia’s clean electricity generation in 2018, with over 120 operating hydropower stations across the country.
-Despite hydropower being a major contributor to clean energy generation, its impact only accounted for 7.5% of the country’s total electricity generated in 2018.
+According to research from the Clean Energy Council, Hydropower made up around a fifth of Australia’s clean electricity generation in 2022, with over 120 operating hydropower stations across the country.
+Despite hydropower being a major contributor to clean energy generation, its impact only accounted for 7.1% of the country’s total electricity generated in 2022.

 • Barron Gorge